elec-e8408-mini-project-2025/project-documentation/README.md

 ### Software interfaces

-The smartwatch application SHOULD use LilyWatch maintained TTGO_TWatch_Library and Arduino core ESP32 libraries for the pin definitions and driver implementation
+The smartwatch application SHOULD use LilyWatch maintained TTGO_T-Watch_Library and Arduino core ESP32 libraries for the pin definitions and driver implementation

 The smartwatch application SHOULD be implemented with the following state machine for a polling scheduler of 6 orthogonal processes.
 The timing and prioritization MAY be changed to accommodate other requirements: